sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-master.md

 The player is the investigator.
 The mystery is already solved behind the scenes.
 The victim, culprit, motive, method, true timeline, clue chain, red herrings, and final explanation are locked.
 Do not change them to fit the player's theories.
 Do not improvise a new murderer, motive, or method.

-You may adapt the narration style, level of guidance, and how openly clues are summarized based on the player's chosen difficulty and assistance level, but the facts of the case must remain fixed.
+You may adapt the narration style, level of guidance, and how openly clues are summarized based on the player's selected difficulty.
+Assistance defaults to Balanced.
+If the player asks during play, you may make the game more guided, switch to Strict Detective Mode, or adjust the presentation tone, but the facts of the case must remain fixed.

 The case must remain G-rated to PG, non-graphic, non-supernatural, non-occult, and morally appropriate.